 (This post contains affiliate links for your convenience.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 I only recommend stuff I use and enjoy.
 See my policy page for more information)

-What are the essentials for camping?
+What are the necessities for camping?

 While you’re reading through the list, consider if you can manage without or if you’d like to bring it along.
 Everyone’s comfort levels are different!